 Dylis grabbed her own Sign and held it up for inspection.
-It looked like all other of the Emperor's Signs she'd ever seen, if one of the plainest.
+It looked like all other of the Emperor's Signs she'd ever seen, though one of the plainest.
 The shell was beige and barren, no extra lines carved into it for decoration or luck.
 'What does it do?'

 'You didn't think they were just for decoration, did you?'
 Morgan signed with his free hand, the other finishing its tracking of his Sign's spiral.
 'No lass, they drain them demons of their wicked magic, the moment they come close enough.
 It's why we stick together, other than to have each others' backs.
 The more Signs we have, the weaker our opponents will be.'

 The grin vanished from his face in the blink of an eye, replaced by a stony stare, serious as death.
-'You keep a firm grip on that thing, unless your last way out is to throw it at your enemy.
+'You keep a firm grip on that thing unless your last way out is to throw it at your enemy.
 And if you have to, pray that your aim is good.'

 'Don't need to pray,' Dylis signed, hoping the forceful way she swallowed hadn't been audible.
 'Got the best aim.
 Comes with being a sculptor.'